hbakkum/hbakkum.github.io/_posts/2019-01-19-costs-associated-with-a-microservices-architecture.md

 For the remainder of this article I'll attempt to itemize some of the engineering challenges you will encounter.
 But before this, a few points to mention:

-* I will be exceptionally brief in discussing each item.
+* I will be reasonbly brief in discussing each item.
 Full discussion of a single item could at least fill an entire blog post on its own.
 The point here is not a detailed explanation but rather to highlight that there is *a lot* to think about and do.

 * While some of the challenges discussed will only be relevant in a microservices architecture, there are some that may also be present to some degree within a monoliothic architecture as well.
 However, you will find that as the number or services grow that the complexity of each challenge will also increase.